 Images and videos can quickly and clearly communicate your message.
 They can be used for marketing, your website, blog, brochures, social media posts and newsletters.
 It can take time to chose images that fit with your branding and messaging and many people struggle to find images that meet their needs.

 If you know what images you need you can hire photographer, if this is beyond your budget, consider using stock photos.
-Check out our publications page for links to Royalty Free Stock Images.
+Check out our Food Start-up page for links to Royalty Free Stock Images.

 If you’re stuck for inspiration for images, type your keyword into Google and look at the Images tab to see what pops up.
 Even if it’s an image on a paid site like Shutterstock click on it and look at the keywords they’ve assigned to it.
 Then go back to a free stock photo site and search using those keywords.